makaumun/GA-Door-Automation-System/Machine Learning/README.md

 - Install OpenCV though [OpenCV](https://sourceforge.net/projects/opencvlibrary/). add it to the library of your code editor of choice.
 - Install Python3 though [Python3](https://www.python.org/downloads/)
 - pip install numpy
-- For the Haarcascade file, from [haarcascade for face](https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml) Copy the file when raw and create a new file in your folder and save as "haarcascade.xml" and paste the contents into the file.
+- For the Haarcascade file, from [haarcascade for face](https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml) , copy the file when raw and create a new file in your folder.
+Save as "haarcascade.xml" and paste the contents into the file.
 Save.
 However I have made the one currently in use in the repository.

 ## Face Detection